Gå till innehåll

 Istanbul

-It’s easy to lose yourself In Istanbul’s grandiose history, but modern Istanbul is a simmering metropolis, well worth a visit in its own right.
+It’s easy to lose yourself in Istanbul's grandiose history, but modern Istanbul is a simmering metropolis, well worth a visit in its own right.
 The shopping is world-class and the nightlife pulsates around not one but several districts.
-Even though Istanbul is no longer the capital, it’s still the country’s business and cultural centre, still, the city where new trends are created.
+Even though Istanbul is no longer the capital, it’s still the country’s business and cultural centre, still the city where new trends are created.

 İstiklal Caddesi

-İstiklal Cad., Istanbul
+İstiklal Caddesi, Istanbul

 İstiklal Caddesi is a fashionable old street in the Pera district, now called Beyoğlu.
 Walking down İstiklal is something every visitor does at least once because of its strategic location connecting Taksim square to Galata tower.
-In terms of shopping, you'll find many famous brands here, as well as smaller niche chops selling fashion items and other things to take home to remind you of your trip.
+In terms of shopping, you'll find many famous brands here, as well as smaller niche shops selling fashion items and other things to take home to remind you of your trip.

 Çukurcuma

-Çukurcuma, the hillside neighborhood just east of Istiklal Caddesi, attracts both serious antique collectors and lovers of thrifty antique shopping.
+Çukurcuma, the hillside neighbourhood just east of Istiklal Caddesi, attracts both serious antique collectors and lovers of thrifty antique shopping.
 Vintage clothing, textiles, and old books are presented amongst 19th-century Baroque furniture and floral-painted ceramics.
 You will definitely find something to spice up your home decor in an authentic, non-mass-market way.

 Istanbul Airport (IST)